 This is what sparked a passion for helping others discover their strengths!

-I went on to study secondary English Education, Speech, and Theatre at Minnesota State University in Moorhead.
+I went on to study secondary English education, speech, and theater at Minnesota State University in Moorhead.
 I had a more successful collegiate speech career and continued to develop a love for a co-curricular activity that I knew would change the identity of high schoolers as it had for me.
 When I graduated, my goal was to be a head speech coach for a team like my high school.
-I taught at a couple of other Minnesota schools before landing at Eastview High School in Apple Valley.
+I taught at a few Minnesota schools before landing at Eastview High School in Apple Valley.

 Born from that curiosity was my doctoral research.

 I spent the next almost decade of my career devoted to researching and implementing the science of engagement and motivation with my sophomores as well as in a well-designed intervention course for ninth graders.

 The hard work paid off.
 Eastview’s Academic Literacy program was recognized by the Minnesota Reading Association and the International Literacy Association as a top high school literacy program.
 If you are interested in more about what we did and how we did it, please read my Ed Leadership Article, Baiting the Reading Hook.